 - Cappuccino in expat area of the city: $3.29 USD

-If you have more time in Peru and wants to experience a deep Peruvian culture, you can try a different travel method.
+If you have more time in Peru and want to experience a deep Peruvian culture, you can try a different travel method.
 You will find a lot of volunteering or work exchange opportunities in Peru.
-I came across a few and I want to share it with you.
+I came across a few and I want to share them with you.

 Note: Work exchange is a way to immerse in local culture.
 You will work for 4-6 hours a day (max, not more than that) in exchange for a deep cultural immersion, food, and accommodations.
 This is one of the methods that lead me to continuously afford a life of travel.